Azure/portaldocs/portal-sdk/generated/design-patterns-resource-create.md

 <a name="behavior-create-a-resource-optional-steps-sub-create"></a>
 ### Sub-Create
 The sub-create allows users to configure services or to create resources that are related to the main resource that's being created, without losing the overall context.
 Dialogs, context panes or full screen pages can be used for sub-creates within the create flow.
+The text of sub-create link must be in this format "Create a xxx", for example "Create a resource group".

 <div style="width:100%">
 <img alttext="Create a Resource - Sub-Create" src="../media/design-patterns-resource-create/Example9_Create-a-Resource_Sub-Create.png"  />